r-kouki/soa-exam/README.md

     *   Sends real-time notifications to users (e.g., new matches, new messages, profile views).
     *   May use various channels like push notifications, email.
     *   Exposes gRPC APIs.
+*   **Event Service**:
+    *   Manages event topics like "Available Tonight" or "Coders Night".
+    *   Implements gRPC endpoints for creating events, subscribing, and sending notifications.
+    *   Uses Kafka for event publishing and consuming.
+    *   Integrates with `notification-service` to notify subscribers about events.
+    *   Stores event data and subscriptions in MongoDB (`dating_app_event_db`).
 *   **Databases**: Each core microservice (User, Matching, Chat) will have its own dedicated database to ensure loose coupling.
 *   **Message Broker (e.g., Kafka)**: For asynchronous tasks like updating recommendations, sending batch notifications, or logging events.
 *   **Keycloak**: Provides robust authentication and authorization for the platform.